- Your Right to Free Annual Reports from Nationwide Specialty Consumer Reporting Agencies

 IntelliScript reports are available by calling (877) 211-4816.
 Consumers will have to provide their full name, date of birth, last four digits of their Social Security number and current zip code.
 IntelliScript will provide a copy of any information the company has on an individual as well as the names of insurance companies that have requested a prescription history.
 The company's website includes information about the product as well as additional contact information.

 Quest Diagnostics ScriptCheck also reports prescription drug purchase histories to insurance companies.
 Like IntelliScript, it is used when consumers are applying for insurance.
 ScriptCheck reports are available by calling (844) 225-8047.
 Consumers will have to provide their full name, date of birth, address, Social Security number, phone number, and the name of the insurance company.

 With a history of prescription drugs in hand, insurers may make assumptions about medical conditions and assess the risk of writing an insurance policy.
 Information in an IntelliScript or ScriptCheck report may prompt an insurer to deny coverage for certain conditions, increase insurance premiums, or deny coverage altogether.
 Such adverse actions by insurance companies trigger a sequence of consumer rights under the FCRA.

-A number of companies prepare reports for landlords concerning individuals who have applied to rent housing.
+A large number of companies prepare reports for landlords concerning individuals who have applied to rent housing.
 Consumers may have a particularly difficult time exercising their right to a free specialty report when the market is saturated with agencies.
 This may prove to be the case for tenants who want to check their file.
 If you learn you will be subject to a tenant screen, you may save yourself a lot of time and trouble by simply asking the landlord the name and contact information for the screening company.

 The Consumer Finance Protection Board (CFPB) maintains a list of consumer reporting companies that includes most nationwide tenant screening companies.
 There are also local companies that prepare tenant screening reports.